 We will need additional capital in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
 We may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by such sales.
+If we sell common stock, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
 These sales may also result in material dilution to our existing stockholders, and new investors could gain rights superior to our existing stockholders.

 Pursuant to the 2015 Equity Incentive Plan, or the 2015 Plan, our management is authorized to grant stock options and other equity-based awards to our employees, directors and consultants.
-Under the 2015 Plan, the number of shares of our common stock reserved for future issuance as of December 31, 2016 was 221,590 shares.
-The number of shares available for future grant under the 2015 Plan will be increased by (i) the number of shares pursuant to outstanding awards under the 2015 Plan that are forfeited or lapse unexercised and which following the effective date are not issued under the 2015 Plan annual increase on January 1 beginning in 2017 and ending in 2025, equal to 3% of the shares of stock outstanding as of December 31st of the immediately preceding year, or such smaller number of shares as determined by our board of directors.
-Pursuant to the 2016 Employee Stock Purchase Plan, or the ESPP, which became effective upon the execution of the underwriting agreement related to our initial public offering, upon implementation of an offering under the ESPP, eligible employees will be able to acquire shares of our common stock at a discount to the prevailing market price, and an aggregate of 289,855 shares were available for issuance under the ESPP as of December 31, 2016.
-The number of shares available for issuance under the ESPP will automatically increase on the first day of each fiscal year beginning in 2016 and ending in 2025, equal to the lesser of (i) 1% of the shares of common stock, subject to adjustments as provided in the

-ESPP or (iii) such smaller number of shares as determined by our board of directors.
+Under the 2015 Plan, the number of shares of our common stock initially reserved for issuance was 1,246,377 shares.
+The number of shares available for future grant under the 2015 Plan will be increased by (i) the number of shares pursuant to outstanding awards under the 2015 Plan that are forfeited or lapse unexercised and which following the effective date are not issued under the 2015 Plan, (ii) 3% of the shares of stock outstanding on July 11, 2016 (the 60th day following May 12, 2016) and (iii) an annual increase on January 1 beginning in 2017 and ending in 2025, equal to 3% of the shares of stock outstanding as of December 31st of the immediately preceding year, or such smaller number of shares as determined by our board of directors.
+Pursuant to the 2016 Employee Stock Purchase Plan, or the ESPP, which became effective on May 12, 2016, upon implementation of an offering under the ESPP, eligible employees will be able to acquire shares of our common stock at a discount to the prevailing market price, and an aggregate of 289,855 shares will initially be available for issuance under the ESPP.
+The number of shares available for issuance under the ESPP will automatically increase on the first day of each fiscal year beginning in 2016 and ending in 2025, equal to the lesser of (i) 1% of the shares of common stock outstanding on December 31st of the immediately preceding calendar year, (ii) 510,145 shares of common stock, subject to adjustments as provided in the ESPP or (iii) such smaller number of shares as determined by our board of directors.
 If our board of directors does not elect to reduce the annual increases in the number of shares available for future grant under the 2015 Plan or the ESPP, our stockholders may experience additional dilution, which could cause the market price of our securities to fall.